ZovoTools

 Can I combine avalanche and snowball methods? +

 Yes, a hybrid approach works well.
-You could start with snowball to pay off one or two small debts for quick motivation, then switch to avalanche for the remaining larger debts to minimize total interest.
+You could start with snowball to pay off one or two small debts for quick motivation, then switch to avalanche for the remaining larger debts to reduce total interest.
 The most important thing is making consistent extra payments.

-Last verified working: March 19, 2026 by Michael Lip
+March 19, 2026 by Michael Lip

 Update History